 Enter the place where you will be entering Canada (example shown - do not use this information):

 Enter vehicle information (example shown - do not use this information):

 Enter the Vendor information.
 (Manufacturer information)

-Upload required documents.
+Upload the required documents.
 Title, Recall Letter from Manufacturer, Images of your Oliver travel trailer, and any other misc. files you wish to disclose.

 Review the information and make sure everything is correct.
 If edits are needed you may use the Edit buttons located at the top right of each section box.

 Scroll down to the bottom of this page and agree to proceed to Submit your completed form and Pay.

 Write down/ Print any Confirmation/ Reference Numbers to take with you at the border of Canada.

 Payments and Fees will vary from port to port and you can see these fees on the chart below:

 At the border of Canada, you may be asked for original title, registration (or proof of ownership), sales receipts, Vehicle Import Form (Form 1), and the recall clearance letters.
 With this documentation, you should have a smooth border crossing experience.

 U.S. Customs: You will need to present the original title and the Travel Trailer to the U.S. border patrols.
 They will already have the other two copies that were faxed to them, but you may want to bring two more just in case.

 Canada Border Services Agency (CBSA): The CBSA officers are going to check that your vehicle is admissible, check that you have necessary documentation including the Title and registration or proof of ownership and provide you with the Vehicle Import Form (Form 1).

 Fill out Form 1 and keep it in your vehicle.
-You will need this in order to get your vehicle licensed in your province or territory.
+You will need this to get your vehicle licensed in your province or territory.